dhanushm18/farm_fresh/README.md

 ## 💳 Payment Integration

 The application uses Razorpay for payment processing.
-For testing, you can use the following credentials:
+The live demo is configured with Razorpay test mode.

+### Testing Payments in the Demo

+To test the payment system in the demo:

+1. Log in as a customer (username: `customer1`, password: `password123`)
+2. Browse products and add them to your cart
+3. Proceed to checkout and enter shipping information
+4. On the payment page, click "Pay Now with UPI/Card/NetBanking"
+5. Use one of the following test payment methods:

+#### Test Card
-- **Test Card**: 4111 1111 1111 1111
+- **Card Number**: 4111 1111 1111 1111
 - **Expiry**: Any future date
 - **CVV**: Any 3-digit number
 - **Name**: Any name

+#### Test UPI
-- **Test UPI**: success@razorpay
+- **UPI ID**: success@razorpay

+#### Test NetBanking
+- Select any bank and click "Success" on the test page

+After completing the test payment, you'll be redirected back to the application and your order will be marked as paid.

 ## 🧪 Testing